WINK (WINK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WINK Historical Price

-According to the latest data gathered on WINK live price page, the current price of WINK is 0.02791788USD.
-The circulating supply of WINK(WINK) is 305.65M WINK , giving it a market capitalization of $8.53M.
+According to the latest data gathered on WINK live price page, the current price of WINK is 0.02543362USD.
+The circulating supply of WINK(WINK) is 309.17M WINK , giving it a market capitalization of $7.86M.

 The WINK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WINK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.